-1) Array of Subarrays: In a hybrid architecture, the connection between elements and RF chains has two basic forms: fully-connected (FC) and AoSA [334].
+1) Array of Subarrays: In a hybrid architecture, the connection between elements and RF chains has two basic forms: fully-connected (FC) and AoSA [332].
 In the FC hybrid beamforming, each element is fully connected to all RF chains via a signal combiner, and the signal of an RF chain radiates over all antenna elements via an individual group of phase shifters.
 Any RF chain should have the capability to drive the entire large-scale antenna array, which is power-aggressive.
 Particularly, the use of a large number of phase shifters and combiners will exacerbate the problems of high hardware cost and power consumption.
-In contrast, all elements in AoSA are divided into disjoint subsets called subarrays, and a subarray is only accessible to one specific RF chain [335].
+In contrast, all elements in AoSA are divided into disjoint subsets called subarrays, and a subarray is only accessible to one specific RF chain [333].
 AoSA conducts signal processing at a subarray level with fewer phase shifters, such that hardware cost, power consumption, and signal power loss can be dramatically reduced.
 In addition, beamforming and spatial multiplexing can be jointly optimized by cooperating with precoding in the baseband.

-Recent literature shows the strong interest of researchers to exploit an array of subarrays.
+Recent literature shows the strong interest to exploit an array of subarrays.
 For instance, Lin and Li published a series of works on this topic.
-In [336], they analyzed the ergodic capacity of an indoor single-user THz communications system and obtained an upper bound, providing guidance on the design of antenna subarray size and numbers for certain long-term data rate requirements with different distances.
-In [337], an adaptive beamforming scheme was proposed for multi-user THz communications that considers the impact of transmission distance.
-They [338] examined the array-ofsubarray structure for multi-user sub-THz communications and analyzed its spectral and energy efficiency.
-They then showcased a THz-based multi-user system for indoor usage that uses an array-of-subarrays architecture to handle hardware restrictions and channel characteristics in the THz band, which has shown a great advantage by comparing with the FC structure in both spectral and energy efficiency [334].
-In [339], Tarboush et al. proposed an accurate stochastic simulator of statistical THz channels, named TeraMIMO, aiming at catalyzing the research of UMMIMO antenna configurations.
+In [334], they analyzed the ergodic capacity of an indoor single-user THz communications system and obtained an upper bound, providing guidance on the design of antenna subarray size and numbers for certain long-term data rate requirements with different distances.
+An adaptive beamforming scheme, which considers the impact of transmission distance, was proposed for multi-user THz communications in [335].
+Therein the array-of-subarray structure for multi-user sub-THz communications was considered and its spectral and energy efficiency were analyzed.
+They then showcased a THz-based multi-user system for indoor usage that uses an array-of-subarrays architecture to handle hardware restrictions and channel characteristics in the THz band, which has shown a great advantage by comparing with the FC structure in both spectral and energy efficiency [332].
+In [336], Tarboush et al. proposed an accurate stochastic simulator of statistical THz channels, named TeraMIMO, aiming at catalyzing the research of UMMIMO antenna configurations.
 TeraMIMO adopted the AoSA antenna structure for hybrid beamforming and accounted for spatial sparsity.

-To further reduce the complexity, various alternating optimization algorithms have been proposed for the AoSA architectures [335].
+To further reduce the complexity, various alternating optimization algorithms have been proposed for the AoSA architectures [333].
 In contrast to the FC architecture, the AoSA architecture has a restricted number of phase shifters that equals the number of antennas.
 However, since the RF chains and antennas are connected exhaustively, the FC architecture can achieve data rates comparable to those of the optimal fully-digital beamforming architecture.
 Conversely, the data rate of the AoSA architecture is significantly lower compared to that of the FC architecture.
 This is attributed to the partial interconnection between antennas and RF chains.
 Hence, we need to balance the power consumption and data rate of the THz hybrid beamforming, inspired by the challenge of designing large-scale antenna arrays in THz UMMIMO systems.
-To address this issue, some researchers introduced a new form of hybrid beamforming called dynamic array-of-subarrays (DAoSA) [340]-[342], which features a flexible hardware connection.
+To address this issue, some researchers introduced a new form of hybrid beamforming called dynamic array-of-subarrays (DAoSA) [337]-[339], which features a flexible hardware connection.
 DAoSA achieves a good balance between power consumption and data rates by intelligently determining the connection between sub-arrays and RF chains.